erubinof/GEOG418-Assignment-3/README.md

 <p style="text-align: center;"><em>Figure 4: Lethbridge census dissemination areas showing LISA z-scores for median total income (left) and
 percentage of respondants with knowledge of french (right).</em></p>

 This map shows the census areas where the Z-Score of the Local Moran's I test is both above 1.96 and below -1.96, indicating the areas where there is positive spatial autocorrelation and negative spatial autocorrelation.
-By showing this for both variables, we can see which cencus tracts are more similar to their neighbours and which are more different than their neighbours, both being at a statistically spgnificant level.
+By showing this for both variables, we can see which census tracts are more similar to their neighbours and which are more different than their neighbours, both being at a statistically significant level.

 Maps are just one way of visualizing the data, and while it is easy to look at them and understand some basic outcomes, plotting this data on a graph can be more informative and provide some more depth to the conclusions.

 In these plots, the x-axis represents the values at location i, while the y-axis represents values in the neighbourhood of location i.
-Values in the top-right of the plot represent locations where the value of the attribute at i and its neighbours are high above the mean, showing postive spatial autocorrelation.
+Values in the top-right of the plot represent locations where the value of the attribute at i and its neighbours are high above the mean, showing positive spatial autocorrelation.
 The points in the lower-corner of the plot are locations where the value of the attribute at i and its neighbours are lower than the mean which also represents locations of positive spatial autocorrelation.

 ```{r MoransIScatter, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap= "Moran's I scatter plot for median total income."}
 #Create Moran's I scatter plot for Income